 January 30, 2017 - Green Drinks: "2017 Conservation Update".
 Aliki Moncrief updated us on the current status of conservation lands in Florida and the compelling need for citizens to be involved and hold our elected officials accountable for protecting our state's resources.
-She is the Executive Director of Florida Conservation Voters and one of the Tallahassee Democrat's 2016 “25 Women You Need to Know”, on the topic "2017 Conservation Update".
+She is the Executive Director of Florida Conservation Voters and one of the Tallahassee Democrat's 2016 “25 Women You Need to Know”.

 December 3 & 4, 2016 – Alternative Christmas Market: This year was the fifth year for our Community Carbon Fund to participate in the Alternative Christmas Market.
 We thank Debbie Gibson for organizing our participation every year.
 In addition to the Community Carbon Fund, visitors to the market were able to make a donation to 30 community non-profit organizations in the name of a Christmas gift recipient.